SECTION ON PUBLIC HEALTH AND PREVENTIVE MEDICINE

 The Section on Public Health creates a forum for deliberation of relevant issues in public health, and provides information for the development of health policy.
 The Section brings together public health professionals from all across the region to study public health problems and assess potential responses.
 Section events are listed on the College's Calendar of Events.
 The Section is chaired by Robert G. Sharrar, MD, MSc.

-Membership in the Section is open to everyone.
-Section Members pay dues which go towards the cost of programming and mailings to its members:
+Membership in the Section is open to all.
+Section Members pay dues that go toward the cost of programming and mailings to its members.